-The BOT continuously reviews volatilities of the collaterals, values and adjust the haircuts to reflect any new stressed period.
+The BOT continuously reviews volatilities of the collaterals' values and adjust the haircuts to reflect any new stressed period.
 Haircut sufficiency is incorporated into the haircut derivation process by using the data from historical peak periods.
 The BOT reviews the volatility data annually to validate whether a new historical peak occurs.
-While Financial Risk Management Department determines the haircut methodology and procedure, the Enterprise Risk Management Department reviews and
+While Financial Risk Management Department determines the haircut methodology and procedure, the Enterprise Risk Management Department reviews and tests such procedures at least annually.
+Thus, the credit risk

-The MFT refers to instructions that the settlement agent submits through the Central Settlement System for settlement of different types of payment transactions between the funds transferring/funds receiving institutions in BAHTNET system, which shall result in the instructions to simultaneously debit funds from and to credit funds to deposit accounts according to net balances of the funds transferring/funds receiving institutions, according to the rules set by the BOT.
+4 The MFT refers to instructions that the settlement agent submits through the Central Settlement System for settlement of different types of payment transactions between the funds transferring/funds receiving institutions in BAHTNET system, which shall result in the instructions to simultaneously debit funds from and to credit funds to deposit accounts according to net balances of the funds transferring/funds receiving institutions, according to the rules set by the BOT.
 (Source: Sor Ror Khor 7/2551)